This article originally appeared on VICE UK

-Secondly: what in the blue, deep and infinite fuck is "THIS ME8AZIN IS MY BAE"?
-Because I comprehend those are symbols taken from the Latin alphabet, an alphabet I am intimately familiar with, and yet: and yet...
-I guess "ME8AZIN" is some compound of "mega" and "magazine"?
-I mean... can a magazine really be bae?
+Secondly: what in the blue, deep, and infinite fuck is "THIS MEgAZiN iS My BAE"?
+Because I comprehend those are symbols taken from the Latin alphabet, an alphabet I am intimately familiar with, and yet: and yet… I guess "MEgAZIN" is some compound of "mega" and "magazine"?
+I mean… can a magazine really be bae?
 No matter how mega, no: a magazine cannot be bae.

 I do not know who Tyler Oakley is or why a video phone call from him might be considered a prize worth winning, and it makes me feel infinite, ageless, so old I transcend age, like a billion-year-old meteor found on a sad, crap beach, like a distant planet, like a fossil.
 I am 28 years old.

-This was never for me though, was it?
-When I look at vloggers – so cheery, so full of advice, like your mate's older brothers or sisters who are inexplicably popular despite being Really Into Church – I get sincere Blue Peter vibes, as though the BBC's flagship magazine show has been reborn, made anew, with less of the making Tracey Island and more jump shots and cooing at dogs.
+But this was never for me, was it?
+When I look at vloggers—so cheery, so full of advice, like your friend's older brothers or sisters who are inexplicably popular despite being Really Into Church—I get sincere Blue Peter vibes, as though the BBC's flagship magazine show has been reborn, made anew, with less of the making Tracey Island and more jump shots and cooing at dogs.
 Because I never really understood Blue Peter, even when it was aimed at me: even when I was a kid I rejected wholesomeness, the eerie joy of youthful adults who just want life to be fun, who sincerely want me to go to National Trust houses and do brass rubbings instead of playing Sega.
 Even as a kid I hated all that.
-But now I realise I was the one devoid of joy and fun.
-Now I realise that this is what people want.
+But now I realize I was the one devoid of joy and fun.
+Now I realize that this is what people want.

 This is the future, and web celebs are a thing.
 This is the future, and Marcus Butler is afraid of bees.
-This is the future, and this me8azin is bae.
+This is the future, and this megazin is bae.